 “Rather than simply a cost centre, the supply chain can be a source of innovation and efficiency for the whole organisation, but it’s important to maintain a sharp focus on priority projects to get the ball rolling.
 There should be a wider appreciation that less is more.”

-The report mentions Tier 1 automotive supplier Faurecia as an example of a company successfully digitising its supply chain as a key pillar of its Industry 4.0 initiative.
+The report mentions tier one automotive supplier Faurecia as an example of a company successfully digitising its supply chain as a key pillar of its Industry 4.0 initiative.

 Its Columbus, Indiana, plant has production equipment and material handling systems which are networked together allowing a continuous data flow.